Lamar University Undergraduate Admissions Process and Requirements

-Applicants for admission to Lamar University are required to meet the academic requirements outlined in this catalog or other applicable publications of the university.
+Applicants for Lamar University are required to meet the academic requirements outlined in this catalog or other applicable publications of the university.
 The Admissions Visitor Center, located in the John Gray Center, Herman Iles building, provides complete admissions counseling for entering students.
 Professionally trained personnel are available to assist prospective students throughout the admissions process.
-Initial inquiries to the university may be made through http://beacardinal.lamar.edu, by calling (409) 880-8888 or by writing to Lamar University, P.O.
+Initial inquiries to the university may be made by completing the contact form, by calling (409) 880-8888 or by writing to Lamar University, P.O.
 Box 10009, Beaumont, Texas 77710.

 State of Texas Uniform Admission Policy

 Texas Education Code (TEC) 51.803-51.809 (State of Texas Uniform Admission Policy) requires that all students meet one of the following college readiness standards in order to be eligible to be considered for admission at a Texas Four-Year Public Institution:

 - Successfully complete the recommended or advanced/distinguished high school program or complete the portion of the program that was available to them; or